ptrthomas/karate-oas-demo/README.md

 # Karate OAS Demo

 ## Summary
-* a “smart” mock that can validate request payloads against the [OAS](https://www.openapis.org/) / spec
+* a “smart” mock that can validate request payloads against the [OAS](https://www.openapis.org/)
+* old versions of the OAS or Swagger files are also supported
 * custom rules can be added - e.g. `upperLimit <= lowerLimit`
 * you can tweak behavior or vary the response based on state (or stage within an end-user flow)
 * mock should run "locally" (`localhost`)